CMS-SSO-TEST/secret-scanning/README.md

 # secret-scanning
-Repo used by Numbus Team for testing
+Repo used by testing secret scanning with dummy secrets